cts/cts/README.md

 Dependencies
 ------------

-You'll need:
+Before you get started, make sure you have installed the following tools:

    * NodeJS + NPM
-   * Duo
    * Grunt

-Once you've cloned the repository, run `npm install` to get the required Node packages to build the project.

 Initial Development Setup
 -------------------------

-To set up a brand new install, perform the following steps:
+To set up a brand new CTS development environment, perform the following steps:

 1. Create a new, **empty** directory and from within it, run: